Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 The pull-ups are a compound exercise that targets the lats and also involves the biceps.

-Pull-ups can help build and tone the biceps muscles, but they won’t make them bigger.
+Pull-ups can help build and tone the biceps muscles but won’t make them bigger.

-If bicep growth is the goal, specific bicep exercises such as barbell curl, hammer curl, and chin-ups would be more effective.
+If bicep growth is the goal, specific bicep exercises such as barbell curls, hammer curls, and chin-ups would be more effective.

-Chest-to-bar pull-up and wide grip pull-up are the types of pull-up that work the chest muscle.
+Chest-to-bar pull-ups and wide grip pull-ups are the types of pull-ups that work the chest muscle.

 Other variations that work the chest muscles include the neutral grip pull-up and chin-up.